dyhes/zulip/docs/production/deployment.md

-Since some of these services require some configuration on the node itself (e.g. installing our PostgreSQL extensions), we have designed the Puppet configuration that Zulip uses for installing and upgrading configuration to be completely modular.
+Since some of these services require some configuration on the node itself (e.g. installing our PostgreSQL extensions), we have designed the Puppet configuration that Aloha uses for installing and upgrading configuration to be completely modular.

-For example, to install a Zulip Redis server on a machine, you can run the following after unpacking a Zulip production release tarball:
+For example, to install a Aloha Redis server on a machine, you can run the following after unpacking a Aloha production release tarball:

 ```bash
 env PUPPET_CLASSES=zulip::profile::redis ./scripts/setup/install